 - Member of a disruptive group

-- Convicted of a greatest severity offense
+- Convicted of the greatest severity offense

 - Sex offender

-- Threat to government officials
+- A threat to government officials

 - Deportable alien